AWZShraim/provider-directory-takehome-Ahmad-Mahmoud-Fork/README.md

 - `avatarUrl` is empty for every record, so photos fall back to a placeholder from the design file.
-- Professional titles ("Registered Social Worker") aren't in the API — `title` holds credentials — so I sourced them from each bio into a lookup keyed by id.
+- Professional titles ("Registered Social Worker") aren't in the API — `title` holds credentials, so I sourced them from each bio into a lookup keyed by id.
 - Count line is derived from the data rather than the design's hardcoded "17 providers in Ontario", since two providers are in Quebec.
 - `react-router-dom` pinned to v6; v7 requires React 18.